Lightweight Learning from Actuation-Space Demonstrations via Flow Matching for Whole-Body Soft Robotic Grasping: Introduction

 In contrast, learning-based control circumvents explicit modeling by leveraging data~\cite{chen2024data}.
 Artificial neural networks (ANNs) have been widely adopted in soft robotics for tasks such as kinematics, dynamics, and state estimation~\cite{george2018control}.
 For instance, ANNs have been used to approximate the inverse statics of cable-driven soft arms~\cite{giorelli2015neural}, to model forward dynamics for predictive control~\cite{thuruthel2018model}, and to implement imitation learning policies for soft robotic hands trained from human demonstrations~\cite{gupta2016learning}.
 With their universal function approximation capability~\cite{lecun2015deep}, ANNs can capture nonlinear dynamics directly from data without explicit physical models.
 However, their accuracy and generalization strongly depend on the amount and quality of training data, and limited demonstrations often constrain their robustness and adaptability \cite{ebert2021bridge}.
-While this suffices for low-level tasks~\cite{chen2024data}, these methods generally fail to cope with \textit{robotic manipulation scenarios} involving strong dynamics and significant uncertainty~\cite{osa2018algorithmic}.
+While this suffices for low-level tasks~\cite{chen2024data}, these methods generally fail to cope with {robotic manipulation scenarios} involving strong dynamics and significant uncertainty~\cite{osa2018algorithmic}.
 To move beyond supervised imitation, reinforcement learning (RL) has been explored as an alternative that enables autonomous exploration and policy optimization~\cite{kober2013reinforcement}.
-In soft robotics, RL has been demonstrated in locomotion and basic trajectory tracking, such as soft snake robots~\cite{liu2023reinforcement} and continuum arms~\cite{thuruthel2018model,satheeshbabu2019open}, yet applications to whole-body grasping remain scarce~\cite{george2018control}.
-Although RL can theoretically surpass expert demonstrations, it is notoriously sample inefficient, requires carefully engineered rewards, and poses safety risks on hardware~\cite{chen2025hybrid,kober2013reinforcement}.
-More recently, Diffusion Policy (DP)has achieved impressive performance in rigid robot visuomotor control, modeling multimodal action distributions and handling high-dimensional spaces~\cite{chi2025diffusion}.
-Extensions include on-device diffusion transformers~\cite{wu2025device}, hierarchical policies for multi-task manipulation~\cite{ma2024hierarchical}, and 3D visual representations~\cite{ze20243d}.
-Despite their success, diffusion-based methods require multi-step denoising at inference, introducing latency and significant computational cost~\cite{chi2025diffusion}.
-Such precise and high-frequency closed-loop corrections may not align with the nature of soft robots, which inherently exhibit nonlinearities, uncertain contacts, and history dependence~\cite{mengaldo2022concise,wang2024exploiting}.
-In soft robotic systems, embodied mechanical intelligence, arising from redundancy, flexibility, and compliance, already absorbs part of the uncertainty~\cite{mengaldo2022concise,pfeifer2006body}, suggesting that increasingly heavy computation may not yield proportional benefits.
+In soft robotics, reinforcement learning (RL) has been mainly demonstrated in locomotion and basic trajectory tracking, such as soft snake robots~\cite{liu2023reinforcement} and continuum arms~\cite{thuruthel2018model,satheeshbabu2019open}.
+Recent works have begun to explore interaction-rich manipulation with soft robotic arms, including pushing behaviors~\cite{alessi2024pushing} and RL-based characterization of continuum arms~\cite{morimoto2022characterization}.
+Nevertheless, applications of RL to whole-body grasping with strong generalization under uncertainty remain scarce~\cite{george2018control}.